LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers: Designing Analyst-wise Checklist for Security Report Evaluation

 \paragraph{Integration Method}

-To construct the checklist items, we first mapped, for each structural element of the analysis report, the evaluation perspectives derived from practitioners’ perceived challenges summarized in Section~\ref{sec:implicit-criteria}.
-We then defined concrete evaluation items by drawing on interview comments and descriptions of best practices extracted from the literature review.
+To construct the checklist items, we first map, for each structural element of analysis reports, the evaluation criteria derived from SOC practitioners’ challenges described in Section~\ref{sec:implicit-criteria}.
+We then define concrete evaluation items by drawing on interview comments and descriptions of best practices extracted from the literature review.